Wojtek242/route0/README.md

 ### Scenario

-A scenario is a particular configuration of FRR daemons on the provided topology.
-While the topology defines which nodes and links form the network, the scenario determines which daemons get started on which nodes and their configuration.
+A scenario is a particular configuration of FRR protocols on the provided topology.
+While the topology defines which nodes and links form the network, the scenario determines which protocols get started on which nodes and their configuration.

 There are two special scenarios: `plain` and `basic`.
 The `plain` scenario